pingcap/talent-plan/rust/README.md

 # Practical Networked Applications in Rust

-A training course about practical software construction in Rust.
+A training course about practical systems software construction in Rust.

-The final project in this course is a networked, persistent [key-value store] with multithreading and asynchronous I/O.
+Over a series of projects, you will build a networked [key-value database][kv], with multithreading and asynchronous I/O. In between projects you will study and practice individual subjects necessary to complete the project.
+Along the way you will explore multiple designs and their tradeoffs.

 Subjects covered include: